expfactory/expfactory-python/doc/source/getting-started.rst

 Expfactory-docker
 .................
 The Experiment Factory docker is a set of containers that can be run locally, or again on the cloud.
 The entire application comes packaged in a Docker image, meaning that installation and deployment of experiments happens in a web interface deployed by the image.
-We are still testing and finalizing these images, and will update this docuementation with instructions shortly.
+We plan to offer experiment deployment as a service at `expfactory.org <http://www.expfactory.org>`_ and encourage you to `sign up <http://www.expfactory.org/signup>`_ to express interest.
+You can also `deploy our Docker infrastructure <http://www.expfactory.org/signup>`_ on your own server, however experience with docker and cloud computing is required.

 I want to preview available experiments